Care standards guidance

 The Chamber President and his senior judicial management team work closely with the Secretariat to manage the jurisdiction.
 It is important to note that the Tribunal operates completely independently of all Government Departments.

-Decisions of the Secretary of State for Education and Skills to:
+Decisions of the Secretary of State for Education to:

 - Include an individuals’ name on the Protection of Children Act List;